ameshkov/diffupdates/README.md

 ### Batch Updates

 The mechanism allows having a single diff file for multiple filter lists.
-This is achieved by using the `f` command in the diff file.
-The `f` command is used to specify the name of the file to be patched.
+This is achieved by using the `f` directive in the diff file.
+The `f` directive is used to specify the name of the file to be patched.
 The ad blocker should apply the patch only if the name of the file matches the name of the filter list.

 * There is one important limitation: all filter lists that are updated using the same patch file MUST be hosted on the same server.
 * If a file specified inside the batch patch is not installed on the user's device, the patch for this file should be ignored.